Transnational efforts to prevent human trafficking: India

-Founded in 2007, Odanadi Seva Trust is a community base organization that attempts to fight human trafficking in India.
+Founded in 2007, Odanadi Seva Trust is a community-based organization that attempts to fight human trafficking in India.
 This organization is based in Mysore, South India and attempts to put an end to trafficking by rescue operations, rehabilitation, and education.

 Serbia

 Serbian legislative Article 388 explicitly defines the term "human trafficking" and makes it distinct from smuggling.
 This Article also places higher penalties on those found trafficking minors.
 While Article 388 defines human trafficking, Article 390 explicitly states that trafficking and any other form of slavery is illegal in Serbia.

 Sri Lanka

 In 1995, Sri Lanka created a special task force to study human trafficking.
 However, in 1997 the task force was replaced by a presidential task force.

-In 1998 the Child Protection Authority, CPA, was enacted.
+In 1998 the Child Protection Authority (CPA) was enacted.
 The CPA held on to all previous laws protecting the rights of children from unlawful abuse.
 These laws make trafficking and any other form of abuse illegal, even during war.